Kelly Ayotte: 2010

-Ayotte was endorsed by John McCain, Sarah Palin, John Thune, Tom Coburn, Mitt Romney, Tim Pawlenty, Haley Barbour, and Rick Santorum.
-According to one senior GOP aide, "The addition of a Republican woman from New England who's young, who's a mom ... all of these things broaden the Republican party's appeal and say to different segments of the population, 'This party has folks in it that are just like you.'"

 2016

 In 2016, Ayotte ran for reelection to the U.S. Senate against Maggie Hassan, New Hampshire's sitting governor.

 In February 2016, the Koch Brothers-linked conservative advocacy group Americans for Prosperity announced that Ayotte was the lone vulnerable Republican U.S. senator the group would not support in 2016, due to her support for the Clean Power Plan to combat climate change.

 On May 4, 2016, an Ayotte spokeswoman said Ayotte "intends to support the Republican nominee" for U.S. president but did not plan to make an endorsement.
 In October 2016, after lewd sexual comments Republican nominee Donald Trump made in a 2005 video came to light, Ayotte said that as a mother and a former prosecutor who had worked with victims, she could no longer vote for Trump, and would write in Mike Pence for president.

 Ayotte lost her seat to Hassan by 1,017 votes.